arielelkin/site_source/index.markdown

 footer: false
 ---

-I'm an iOS developer, this is my website.
+This is my website.
+I'm an iOS developer and I edit the [Mobile section of SitePoint](https://www.sitepoint.com/mobile/).

 Here's the [list of apps I worked on](/apps).
 I love making all kinds of apps and have worked on over ten apps in four different App Store categories.